xiaoxianyu-office/mm/Mobs/Mobs/Unstable-Mobs.md

 Aggroes Endermen.

 ### FOX
-Have a unique attack pattern, can be useful but also problematic.
+Has an unique attack pattern, can be useful but also problematic.

 ### GHAST
 Can be one-shotted by a fireball.